Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.41 Managing a Component Tree Practice/README.md

 Now, when you refresh the app and type "Buy milk" into the input area, the state updates accordingly.
 Clicking the Add button calls the `addItem` function in the `App` component, adding the new item to the list and displaying it.

 This completes the basic component tree setup, where the `App` component manages the items array, `InputArea` manages the input state locally, and the two communicate via props and callbacks.

+## Summary

+- The `App` component renders the `InputArea` and multiple `ToDoItem` components.
+- `InputArea` manages its own input state using `useState`.
+- The `addItem` function is passed down from `App` to `InputArea` via the `onAdd` prop.
+- When the Add button is clicked, `InputArea` calls `onAdd` with the current input text and then resets the input field.
+- This pattern allows for effective management of state and communication in a React component tree.

+## Key Takeaways

+- Extracted the input and button into a separate InputArea component to manage the component tree.
+- Managed local state within InputArea for input text using `useState`.
+- Passed the `addItem` function from the App component to InputArea via props to update the items array.
+- Reset the input field after adding an item to maintain a clean user interface.